 If you spend any time outdoors at all–whether you’re gardening or grilling–you’re sure to find yourself with the occasional bug bite.
-(But wait, Kris, you’re thinking.
-Don’t you have that great mosquito repellent recipe?
-Of course I do.
-Let’s just say sometimes a girl can get a bit forgetful.)
+This natural remedy offers relief and stops mosquito bites from itching!

-These bug bite sticks were very fast to make.
+This natural bug bite relief was very fast to make.
 Honestly, it took me longer to gather the materials than anything.
 (Isn’t that always the way?)
-Now I have plenty of beeswax pastilles for other DIY projects.

 - 1/2 cup sunflower oil